 ABC Kitchen, Shop 7, Food Market, 1 Queen Street, Sheung Wan, Hong Kong

 Dalat is my favourite Vietnamese joint in Hong Kong!
 It’s not that it’s particularly different to the others out there, but this place always serves consistently delicious food – at wallet-friendly prices.
 The lemongrass pork chop with rice is super popular, whilst the beef pho is a particular favourite of my boyfriend’s thanks to its flavourful broth.
 Good food and a cheap-and-cheerful atmosphere?
 That’s the way to go!

 Hopefully you’ve now found some Valentine’s Day inspiration that will go easy on your wallet!
-Whoever said that romance came at a price?!
+Who said that romance had to come at a price?